 Ship to ship addressed message outside control station service area

-The sequence diagram for ship to ship addressed message outside of control station service area is shown in Figure 38.
-The transfer starts with a Resource Request message to request a logical channel for the data session.
-The following Resource Allocation message is transmitted to assign a logical channel to the data session.
+The sequence diagram for ship to ship addressed message outside of control station service area is shown in Figure 35.
+The transfer starts with a Resource Request message to request a Logical Channel for the data session.
+The following Resource Allocation message is transmitted to assign a Logical Channel to the data session.
 The diagram shows a large multi-fragmented data session.

 The datagram payload has source, destination and format encapsulated for routing and presentation purposes.